Updated: February 18, 2026

 • Proof of adequate qualifications to carry out the highly skilled work

 After legally residing in Portugal for 18 months, holders of the D3 Visa can apply for the European Union (EU) Blue Card.
-This Blue Card permits them to live and work in 25 EU countries (excluding Ireland and Denmark).
+This Blue Card permits them to live and work in 25 EU countries (not including Ireland and Denmark).
 However, if D3 Visa holders wish to relocate to another EU country after 18 months, they must apply for that specific country’s Blue Card.

 Family Reunification Visa